RiccardoMarostica/ECS-Backend-App/terraform/modules/api_gateway/README.md

 - Add caching configuration
 - Support for HTTPS integration to ALB
 - Fix variable naming (alb_listener_arn should be alb_arn)
+- Add support for custom base path in domain mapping
+- Add support for multiple custom domains

 ## Notes